ismail06-49/alx_html_css/headphones/README.md

 Here's a sneak peek of what you can expect:

 ## Header
-Header Section

 ![Header of the website](./screen/header.png)

 ## Action
-Action Section

 ![Action Section](./screen/action.png)

 ## What We Do
-What We Do Section

 ![What We Do Section](./screen/what-we-do.png)

 ## Our Results
-Our Results Section

 ![Our Results Section](./screen/result.png)

 ## Contact Us
-Contact Us Section

 ![Contact Us Section](./screen/contact.png)

 ## Footer
-Footer Section

 ![Footer Section](./screen/footer.png)

 ## Features